In order to get the perfect lab grown diamond or diamond alternative, there are several factors to consider.

-IQ Diamonds are man-made, and they are consistent in clarity.
+Ethica Diamonds are man-made, and they are consistent in clarity.
 Every gemstone is VVS1-IF the best grade available in nature, virtually flawless.
-Imperfections in diamonds make the lattice structure weaker an so because of the very nearly flawless clarity of every IQ Diamond, they are exceptionally tough in comparison to the average mined diamond.
+Imperfections in diamonds make the lattice structure weaker an so because of the very nearly flawless clarity of every man made diamond, they are exceptionally tough in comparison to the average mined diamond.

 VERY VERY SLIGHTLY INCLUDED

 LESS THAN 1% OF THE WORLD’S DIAMONDS ARE ABLE TO BE GIVEN THE HEARTS AND ARROWS CUT

 THE COLOUR IN FANCY DIAMONDS IS CAUSED BY THE PRESENCE OF IMPURITIES DURING THE CREATION OF THE STONE, WHETHER THAT OCCURS UNDERGROUND OR IN A LAB